oat-sa/taohub-articles/forge/wiki/enable-math.md

 Install MathJax library manually
 --------------------------------

 MathML is not rendered natively in all browsers.
 [Firefox and Safari are among the only one that render it natively](http://caniuse.com/#feat=mathml).
 To ensure a consistent cross-browser experience in TAO, we rely on a third-party MathML library called [MathJax](http://www.mathjax.org/).
 Because of license compatibility issue, it cannot be included within the default TAO package.
-That is why you need to install this library separately to enable math expression in your items.\{#featmathml-to-ensure-a-consistent-cross-browser-experience-in-tao-we-rely-on-a-third-party-mathml-library-called-mathjaxhttpwwwmathjaxorg-because-of-license-compatibility-issue-it-cannot-be-included-within-the-default-tao-package-that-is-why-you-need-to-install-this-library-separately-to-enable-math-expression-in-your-items}
+That is why you need to install this library separately to enable math expression in your items.\
 You can download it freely [here](http://docs.mathjax.org/en/latest/installation.html#obtaining-mathjax-via-an-archive) and unzip it into the following folder: {YOUR\_TAO\_ROOT}/taoQtiItem/views/js/mathjax.
-Your file system should look like the enclosed screenshot below.{#obtaining-mathjax-via-an-archive-and-unzip-it-into-the-following-folder-your-tao-roottaoqtiitemviewsjsmathjax-your-file-system-should-look-like-the-enclosed-screenshot-below}
+Your file system should look like the enclosed screenshot below.

 Shrink MathJax
 --------------